 Was a Boy" and a three year old photo, revealing that Tula was a transsexual.

-Caroline's personal life thoughout this period was traumatic, featuring besotted admirers, a confined life as a mistress in Kuwait, an engagement to an Italian Count... one of the oddest moments was a rumour that she was would marry Italian transgendered actress Eva Robin's!
+Caroline's personal life throughout was always traumatic, featuring besotted admirers, a confined life as a mistress in Kuwait in 1974, an engagement to an Italian Count (who persuaded her to stop modelling in 1985)... and even a rumour that she would marry Italian transgendered actress Eva Robin's!

 Back to Articles